 We provide focused professional learning and support for individuals, small groups, or departments.

-Partner with an Instructional Consultant for targeted support in the areas you need to be successful in your teaching, arranged to fit into your schedule.
+Partner with us for targeted support in the areas you need to be successful in your teaching, arranged to fit into your schedule.
 Below are some of the individualized support options that we can provide.
-Contact Chris Odato to arrange any of these services or discuss how we can best address your individual needs.
+Contact Chris Odato, Coordinator of Instructional Development, or Jenny Darrow with questions about arranging any of these services or to discuss how we can best address your individual needs.

 Individual and Small-Group Consultations